Mitigating Adversarial Attacks by Distributing Different Copies to Different Users: Evaluation

 \subsection{Accuracy on Testing Datasets}

-We evaluated the performance of the attractor-injected model on testing datasets (10,000 testing images for CIFAR-10 and 12,630 testing images for GTSRB) and reported the results in Table \ref{tab:onclean}.
+The rewriters modify the outputs of the copies and thus could decrease the accuracy.
+We evaluated the accuracy of models obtained through parameter rewriting on testing datasets (10,000 testing images for CIFAR-10 and 12,630 testing images for GTSRB) and reported the results in Table \ref{tab:onclean}.
 In this experiment, we use model ${\mathcal M}_{\phi}$ and model ${\mathcal M}_{\phi_1}$.

-As expected, the classification accuracy of the proposed attractor-injected model is close to the original copy.
+For each evaluation, we create 10 copies of the model and compute the average accuracy.
+If the model is obtained through training (e.g. the original copy), we train 10 copies from scratch.
+If the model is obtained through controlling seeds, we use different random seeds to generate 10 copies.
+Our results show that the classification accuracy of new copies generated by attractor-based rewriter and permutation-based rewriter are both very close to the original copy.